 and Healthgrades?
 We’re sure you’ll be pleased!

 Watch Dr. Ira Goldberg discuss Dental Implants on CBS Healthfront

 Am I a Candidate for Dental Implants?

 Dental implants are a viable solution for dealing with tooth loss, diseased teeth, and teeth that are badly damaged, but not everyone is a good candidate for dental implants.
 In order to find out whether dental implants are a good match for your needs, call our dental office to schedule a free consultation with Dr. Goldberg.
-Our dental implant dentist is happy to help patients achieve healthy smiles from Succasunna NJ and surrounding areas such as Randolph and Denville.
+Our dental implant dentist is happy to help patients achieve healthy smiles from Succasunna, Randolph, Denville and surrounding areas in Morris County, NJ.

 Dental Implants Before and After

 This is one of many patients whose life was turned around by dental implants performed by Dr. Goldberg.
 She was suffering from pain, broken teeth, multiple cavities, and wouldn’t smile because she hated her teeth.
 For more stories and pictures, click here to visit our Gallery.

 Dr. Ira Goldberg of Morris County Dental Associates explains the versatility of dental implants and the variety of dental implant options that are readily available.

 - a single tooth

 - or help stabilize dentures